Did Blake Shelton Just Throw Serious Shade At Miranda Lambert & Anderson East?

 Taking to Twitter on November 10, Shelton wrote, “Hey @garthbrooks… I still love you. #hero #respect.”

-Though the country’s star’s supportive message for Garth seemed pretty innocent on its own, a number of fans claimed that Blake actually appeared to be responding to Miranda and Anderson’s less than impressed responses to his decision to lip-sync and was also throwing some serious shade in their direction in the process.
+Though the country star’s supportive message for Garth seemed pretty innocent on its own, a number of fans claimed that Blake actually appeared to be responding to Miranda and Anderson’s less than impressed responses to his decision to lip-sync and was also throwing some serious shade in their direction in the process.

 Whiskey Riff claimed that Shelton’s message was because of his “bad blood” with Lambert and East, while a slew of Twitter users also suggested that Blake’s tweet was actually more directed at his former wife than it was at Garth.